 - Technological dimension.
 Addresses AI limitations, safety, security, robustness, and explainability.
 While AI is more than just another digital technology, ignoring its technical advantages and constraints is not part of sound policy development.

 - Governance dimension.
-Includes the governance mechanisms that mediate the power distribution among stakeholders and their interactions.
+Includes the governance mechanisms that mediate stakeholders’ power distribution and interactions.
 Bear in mind that the power distribution playing field is far from being level.
-A few actors usually wiled more power than the rest.
-Creating new or innovative governance mechanisms should be mindful of the starting point in any given context.
+A few actors usually wield more power than the rest.
+Therefore, creating new or innovative governance mechanisms should consider the starting point in any given context.
 In principle, governance instances should ensure all local voices can be part and parcel of the AI policy development process.

 Linking the AI policy inputs with the above dimensions yields a comprehensive framework for studying AI policy development.
 For starters, countries should determine where they stand concerning the sophisticated AI multi-dimensional structure summarized by the policy inputs described above.
 Overall readiness (or lack thereof) is thus of paramount importance.
 Second, the four policy dimensions and their components comprehensively capture the local context.
 Indeed, they set the overall environment for developing a national AI agenda with clearly defined priorities.
 In principle, such a set of critical areas should be interlinked and sequenced accordingly during the policy design process.
 Note that both policy inputs and policy dimensions demand a wide range of expertise that should be readily available in principle.
 A multidisciplinary approach is best and many countries already have expertise in core development areas.
 Additional AI expertise will need to be nurtured locally or imported in the short term.

 In the next post, I will review the status of AI policy development around the globe using this framework.

 One thought on “AI National Policies – II”